-To view Oregon University System: Oregon State University's entire Student Conduct Code CLICK HERE.
-The following sections of the Student Conduct Code are listed on this page:
+You can view Oregon State University's Student Conduct Code in it's entirety, but the following sections of the Student Conduct Code are listed on this page:

 Offenses Proscribed by the University